Lafayette County Fair to proceed as scheduled

-The fair board voted Tuesday night to move ahead with the event, according to an announcement this morning from the fair.
+The fair board voted Tuesday night to move ahead with the event, according to an announcement Wednesday morning from the fair.

 “While we are thrilled that there will be a fair for the exhibitors and community, please keep in mind that things may not be ‘normal’ as in past years,” the post stated.
 “Some activities will look different.
 Those details are not worked out yet.
 Please be patient and save the date.”